cs-au-dk/MoTyR/web-UI/README.md

 To initiate the client retrieval for this benchmark run:

 ```
-sbt -batch "project backend" "test:testOnly FindSuccessfulRegenerateMoTyRWithDependentsRegen -- -z top1000-big-integer@1.0.0"
+sbt -batch "project backend" "test:testOnly FindSuccessfulRegenerateNoRegretsPlusWithDependentsRegen -- -z top1000-big-integer@1.0.0"
 ```
-This command and all the following commands should be run from the root of the motyr project.
+This command and all the following commands should be run from the root of the NoRegretsPlus project.
 Running this command is going to fetch a set of clients and save them in the caching folder.
 Computing the client set is going to take a long time, and requires around 50GB of memory to load the npm registry metadata.
 However, we have already included the set of clients in the cache folder, so this part can be skipped for users lacking sufficient memory.

-Afterward, the remaining phases of MoTyR are started on the benchmark by running
+Afterward, the remaining phases of NoRegretsPlus are started on the benchmark by running

 ```
-sbt -batch "project backend" "test:testOnly FullCycleRegenerateMoTyRUnconstrained -- -z top1000-big-integer@1.0.0"
+sbt -batch "project backend" "test:testOnly FullCycleRegenerateNoRegretsPlusUnconstrained -- -z top1000-big-integer@1.0.0"
 ```
 Or alternatively, add `WithCoverage` to the end of the command to also record coverage.

 ```
-sbt -batch "project backend" "test:testOnly FullCycleRegenerateMoTyRUnconstrainedWithCoverage -- -z top1000-big-integer@1.0.0"
+sbt -batch "project backend" "test:testOnly FullCycleRegenerateNoRegretsPlusUnconstrainedWithCoverage -- -z top1000-big-integer@1.0.0"
 ```
 These commands should take approximately 15 minutes to run.
 We also recommend running this command on machines with at least 12GB of memory.